-The building itself is a low energy house with several environmentally conscious features, unusual in Hungary, such as the recycling of rain water.
-The balconies in front of the classrooms (this is probably the only school in the county where classrooms have balconies) are not only a very popular place for students to take their brakes, they also make the rooms seem wider and – due to the two balcony doors – provide a special ventilation system.
+It is a low energy house with several environmentally conscious features, such as the recycling of rain water.
+The balconies in front of the classrooms (this is probably the only school in the country where classrooms have balconies) are not only a very popular place for students to take their brakes, they also make the rooms seem wider and provide a special ventilation system.

-As a result of all this it is no surprise that most of the pupils of the senior high school feel extremely well in this building.
+As a result of all this it is not a surprise, that most of the pupils of the senior high school feel extremely well in this building.
 According to the headmaster, the new building has increased the delight in learning to an unbelievable extent, a fact also confirmed in the school exams.

 |Commissioner||Ministry of Education and Cultural Affairs, Austria|